renashen314/WADS-Docsify-Demo/docs/implementation.md

   - Having a /docs/[ROLE] and /docs/[ROLE]/edit to maintain user-level and stakeholder specific documentation

 ### Implementation with Rails
-  - create a /docs route in route.rb get "docs"
+  - Create a /docs route in route.rb get "docs"
-  - copy and modify index.html file from the Docsify starter pack into .erb format
+  - Copy and modify index.html file from the Docsify starter pack into .erb format *(NOTE: The docsify template is developed using Vue.js can work independently, save for routing, but we will test and figure out what is the ideal way to incorporate it into non-JS based environments)*

 ### Implementation with .NET
 #### [docsify-this.net](https://docsify-this.net/#/)